00I0/H-CEMM/README.md

     - `diffusion_model_plotter.py` - Plots results from the diffusion model simulations.
     - `misc_plotter.py` - Provides miscellaneous plotting functionalities.
     - `optimization_runner.py` - Script to run the optimization process for fitting PDEs to measured data.
+    - `fisher_phase_plot.nb` - A Mathematica file for creating the phase portrait of the Fisher-KPP equation.

 - **src/**
     - Source code for the project.